center-for-threat-informed-defense/summiting-the-pyramid/docs/analytics/access_token_manipulation.rst

       -

 .. note::
    The behavioral analytic research for Access Token Manipulation is covered in MITRE ATT&CK Defender's (MAD) Technique Detection Course on Access Token Manipulation.
-Learn more about the underlying research and process of discovering the behavioral analytics by subscribing and watching the MAD Access Token Manipulation Technique Detection and Adversary Emulation course. [#f4]_
+Learn more about the underlying research and process of discovering the behavioral analytics by subscribing and watching the MAD Access Token Manipulation `Technique Detection course <https://mad.mitre-engenuity.org/CourseDetail/22>`_ and `Adversary Emulation course <https://mad.mitre-engenuity.org/CourseDetail/21>`_.

 .. rubric:: References